shohey1226/flickrUpload/README.md

 These oauth keys should be calculated on server end intead of client(browser) for security concern.
 These parameters can be obtained using API kits under http://www.flickr.com/services/api/.

-*You may be able to implement this using http://oauth.googlecode.com/svn/code/javascript/*
+*If you want to implement OAuth keys, you may be able to use http://oauth.googlecode.com/svn/code/javascript/*

 ## Example

     filickrUpload.post(params, 'http://api.flickr.com/services/upload', binary);

-* params is the parameters (oauth keys + parameter(title, description,,,)
+* params is the parameters (oauth keys + parameter(title, description,,,))
 * binary is the binary of the photo you want to upload

 You can take a look at example.html for details.
 What the example does is as following:

-1 Put image to canvas
+1. Put image to canvas
-2 Convert canvas to binary
+2. Convert canvas to binary
-3 Obtain paramters from server
+3. Obtain paramters from server
-4 Post with flickrUpload
+4. Post with flickrUpload

 ## Trouble?